morfredus/ESP32-Diagnostic/docs/FAQ.md

 **Q: The OLED module is marked as unavailable.**
 A: Check I2C wiring (SDA/SCL), confirm the display address (0x3C by default), and ensure `ENABLE_OLED_TESTS` remains enabled.

-**Q: NeoPixel tests fail on ESP32-C3/C6.**
+**Q: NeoPixel tests fail on my board.**
-A: Remap the LED pin to GPIO 8 or 9 and update `config.h`.
-Some boards require powering the LED strip separately.
+A: Verify the LED pin assignment in `config.h` matches your hardware wiring.
+Some boards require powering the LED strip separately (5V external power).

 **Q: REST API requests return 409 errors.**
 A: Another diagnostic run is active.
 Wait for completion or issue `POST /api/stop` before retrying.